codepath/android_guides/Troubleshooting-Eclipse-Issues.md

 If you are having trouble with Eclipse or the Emulator, check here for common problems and solutions for [Android development problems](http://www.vogella.com/articles/AndroidDevelopmentProblems/article.html).
-A few of the most common ones encountered are outlined below.
+A few of the most common ones encountered are listed below.

 ## Setting Up Eclipse